Follow these straightforward steps to obtain a Colorado hunting license:

 - Senior Annual Small Game License – Available at a discounted rate for residents aged 64 and older; provides small game hunting privileges statewide.

-- Senior Lifetime Licenses – Lifetime licenses available for seniors, providing long-term hunting and fishing privileges.
+- Senior Lifetime Licenses – Lifetime licenses are available for seniors, providing long-term hunting and fishing privileges.

 Lifetime Licenses